Chydide/cchinogurei/content/_index.md

         postcode: '7700'
         country: South Africa
         country_code: ZA
-      directions: Enter Building 1 and take the stairs to Office 200 on Floor 2
-      office_hours:
-        - 'Monday 10:00 to 13:00'
-        - 'Wednesday 09:00 to 10:00'
       # Choose a map provider in `params.yaml` to show a map from these coordinates
       coordinates:
         latitude: '-34.0228'